 Extension Apple Growing Resources

-Montana has a short growing season, with much of the state having only 135 or less frost free days.
+- Montana has a short growing season, with much of the state having only 135 or fewer frost-free days.

-Montana's apple pests and diseases are different than other growing regions.
-Focus should be on controlling the most damaging pests, including codling moth, fire blight, weeds, voles and other wildlife, while keeping a close eye on secondary pests like aphids, thrips, powdery mildew, scab and cedar-apple rust.
+- Montana's apple pests and diseases are different than other growing regions.
+Focus should be on controlling the most damaging pests, including codling moth, fire blight, weeds, voles, and other wildlife.
+There are also secondary pests like aphids, thrips, powdery mildew, scab and cedar-apple rust.

 Montana State University Extension's publication, Growing Fruit Trees, provides some important initial considerations for growing fruit trees in Montana.

-Serving the world's largest apple growing region, WSU tree fruit program offers several resources for establishing orchards to managing pests and diseases to planning strategically with enterprise budgets.
+Serving the world's largest apple growing region, the WSU Tree Fruit program offers several resources for establishing orchards to managing pests and diseases to planning strategically with enterprise budgets.
 Additionally, WSU is a leading resource for growers interested in cider production.

 University of Minnesota is a world leader in cold-hardy apple breeding.
 Their apple resources focus on growing apples in cold winters and hot dry summers, a climate that is similar to Montana.
-Their Before You Start an Apple Orchard publication is particularly great.
+Their Before You Start an Apple Orchard publication is excellent.

 University of Idaho, Utah State University, and Colorado State University: